The-Efren/cloud-resume/README.md

 Step 15: Test Automation

--From your Github repository, got to your HTML file and make chanegs
+-From your Github repository, got to your HTML file and make changes
 - Once finished, select "commit changes" at the top right(go to the actions tab to see the progress)
 - refresh your website and verify your changes were made.